TheRakib/todolistnode/README.md

 - Create Controller folder, with all the controller-routes needed.
 Name the files basically for what they will do for ease of understanding.

-- Add the functions in the seperate files, and link them to routes/todos by using require
+- Add the functions in the separate files, and link them to routes/todos by using require

+- Add EJS files in views-folder.
+Also add folder with additional files, for partials and helpers.